pgmac/pgmac.github.io/_posts/2023-09-24-the-sleepy-prince.markdown

 author: pgmac
 ---

-Once upon a time there was a sleepy prince.
+Once upon a time there was a sleepy prince.<br />
 But no matter how hard he tried he just couldn't get comfortable enough to fall asleep.<br />
-Try as he might he just couldn't get comfortable.<br />
 He wiggled and jiggled.<br />
 He jiggled and wiggled.<br />
 But just couldn't get comfortable.